 Read this page to see tasks you can accomplish, both before and after your arrival at the Law School, to smooth your transition and prepare you to get electronically connected quickly.

-as a guide.* Note: Students considering eventually joining one of the student law journals should be advised that a Windows-based laptop will be more compatible with the software and processes used by the journals.
-Secure your laptop
+Students considering eventually joining one of the student law journals should be advised that a Windows-based laptop will be more compatible with the software and processes used by the journals.

-identify, authorize, and authenticate you to access U-M computing services.
-Your uniqname is also part of your e-mail address.
+uniqname and UMICH password to log in to U-M computing and online services.
+Your uniqname is also part of your U-M email address.

 The Law School uses student photographs for the following Law School purposes: